-Our next program will begin in September 2022 and continue to meet every three weeks on Thursdays from 3:30-5:00 p.m. through June 2023.
+Our next program will begin in September 2023 and continue to meet every two to three weeks on Thursdays from 3:30-5:00 p.m. through June 2024.

 Interested individuals should plan to participate in at least 75% of the scheduled activities.
 Currently, there are no costs associated with this course.